2019ChenGong/Offline_RL_Poisoner/README.md

     -- poisoned-cql-carla-lane-v0.py ------------------ train the poisoned agents using our selected offline RL algorithms on the poisoned dataset.
     -- retrain_carla.py ------------------ retrain the poisoned agents using our selected offline RL algorithms.
     -- carla_perturbation.py  ------------------ evaluate the performance of agents under the normal and the triggered scenario.

+Video  ------------------  the videos of the agent's behaviors under the normal scenario and the triggered scenario.
 ```